What You Can Automate

 - Lists all wall types found, the properties that will be extracted, and the output file path.

 - Verifies Revit host is active, wall types exist in model.
 Read-only — no model changes.
-Egress disclosure: all false (output is a local file, not network).
+Output is a local file, nothing leaves your machine.

 - Output